 Innerspring mattresses are the most common type of mattress on the market, and are by far the most popular.
 The great thing about innerspring mattresses is the sheer number of models available -- you can choose firmness levels from very soft to rock hard, and there are numerous styles from utilitarian to classic.

 The mattress line that gets the best reviews from both owners and experts, and has plenty of options for any sleep style, is Sealy Posturepedic (Est. $600 and up).
 Basic models in this line feature coils that are positioned to provide extra support in the center third of the mattress, where the heavier parts of the body rest.
-Higher-end models feature pocketed coils and hybrid construction that also includes gel-infused foam.
+Higher-end models feature pocketed coils and hybrid construction that also includes gel-infused foam to prevent heat retention.

 User reviews that we analyzed at retail sites report show a high level of satisfaction across a number of models of the Posturepedic mattress line.
-Even the less-expensive models of these mattresses tend to get rave reviews, with owners saying the mattress is extremely comfortable, that the claimed firmness was right on the money, and that the mattress seems very durable.
+Even the less-expensive models of these mattresses tend to get rave reviews, with owners saying the mattress is extremely comfortable, that the claimed firmness was right on the money (in spite of what the professional testers found), and that the mattress seems very durable.
 Most say they feel they got a good value with the Sealy Posturepedic and we saw quite a few comments from owners who have bought several Posturepedic's for their home.

-The Simmons Beautyrest (Est. $400 and up) is a very close runner up to the Posturepedic line of innerspring mattresses.
+The Simmons Beautyrest line (Est. $400 and up) is a very close runner up to the Posturepedic line of innerspring mattresses.
 Beautyrest features individually pocketed coils, which help reduce motion transfer -- meaning that your partner's tossing and turning is less likely to affect your side of the bed.
-In addition, some models feature latex, memory, and/or gel foam, for greater cooling and comfort.
-Like Posturepedic, Simmons also features a new hybrid line that is a combination of memory foam and innerspring.
-Although these hybrid models are too new to garner many reviews, it's thought that they may have better overall durability than a mattress that uses an innerspring alone.
+In addition, some models feature latex, memory, and/or gel foam (for greater cooling and comfort).
+Like Sealy Posturepedic, Simmons Beautyrest also features a new hybrid line that is a combination of memory foam and innerspring.
+These hybrid models are newer than the standard innerspring, so there is little feedback concerning long term durability, but it's thought that they may have better overall durability than a mattress that uses an innerspring alone.

-The Beautyrest earns slightly above-average ratings on SleepLikeTheDead.com, compared with other innerspring mattresses.
-This figure is based on more than 630 user comments.
-Site editors note that users give the Beautyrest high ratings for support and value, and many report that the mattresses are very comfortable -- comments we saw reiterated in the user reviews we evaluated.
-Owners also report good initial back pain relief, although this tends to diminish with time as the mattress ages and loses some of its initial support or firmness, not uncommon with innerspring mattresses.
+The Beautyrest earns slightly above-average ratings on SleepLikeTheDead.com, compared with other innerspring mattresses, based on more than 700 user comments.
+Site editors note that users give the Beautyrest good ratings for support, especially the higher end models in the Beautyrest line, the Platinum, Hybrid and Black models (the Beautyrest Recharge is the company's basic model).
+Professional testing also gives high marks to a couple of models of the more expensive Beautyrest mattresses.
+Comments we saw from owners indicate that Beautyrest mattresses are very comfortable across the board.
+Users also report good initial back pain relief, although this tends to diminish with time as the mattress ages and loses some of its initial support or firmness, not uncommon with innerspring mattresses.